-The University has built a more complete analysis of patterns of non-continuation of entrants with differing profiles including the collection of robust qualitative data.
+The University has built a more complete analysis of patterns of non-achievement and attainment gaps of entrants with differing profiles including the collection of robust qualitative data.
 This informs our work with:

-- Potential non-continuation of young full time degree entrants from LPN 1&2. - Identifying non-completion and lower attainment in subject areas and assessing whether there are particular areas for intervention. - The creation and targeting of internships and paid opportunities to include the further development of our Ambassador scheme; these opportunities to both support income generation during their study period as well as improve and employability skills. - Improving student retention within HE in FE settings. - · Improving the retention of care leavers.
+- Identifying student success differentials across a range of equality groups; specifically non-completion and lower attainment with BME, non A level entrants, mature students, POLAR Q1 and 2 to assess whether there are particular areas for intervention. - Identifying non-completion and lower attainment in subject areas and assessing whether there are particular areas for intervention. - The creation and targeting of internships and paid opportunities to include the further development of our Ambassador scheme; these opportunities to both support income generation during their study period as well as improve and employability skills. - Improving student retention within HE in FE settings. - · Improving the retention of care leavers.